Dirar ibn al-Khattab: Biography

 Dhiraar bin al-Khattab was born in Mecca.
 As his father was a respected head of the Banu Fihr clan, Dhiraar was trained as a brave warrior and known as a skilled poet.
 Ibn 'Abd al-Barr said he was also well known for his skill in Equestrianism.

 Dhiraar participated during the Battle of Uhud, where he served under Khalid ibn Walid riders, ambushing the Muslim archers on the Mount of Uhud.
 He recorded, in his own words, that he successfully killed 11 Muslims.
 Some of those who he had killed were Ansar fighters: Amr bin Muadh al-Nu'man, 'Amr bin Thabit bin Waqqas, Sayf bin Qayz, Iyas bin Aws bin Atik.

 During the Battle of Khandaq, when the Qurayshite under Abu Sufyan ibn Harb led the campaign against Muslims in Medina, Dhiraar was one of the small band riders of the allied army that was able to jump over the trenches, along with Amr ibn Abd al-Wud, Ikrimah ibn Abi Jahl, Nawfal ibn Abdullah Ibn Mughirah al-Makhzumi and Hubayrah bin Abi Wahb al-Makhzumi, which prompted two Muslim warriors, Zubayr ibn al-Awwam and Umar ibn al-Khattab chasing those horsemen and fight them.
 Zubayr managed to slay Ibn Mughirah, and forcing Ikrima to flee from the battlefield, while Amr ibn Abd al-Wud has been slain by Ali ibn Abi Talib. in a duel.
 On the other hand, Dhiraar managed to overcome Umar.
-However, Dhiraar decided to spare Umar life as he said he did not want to kill a fellow Quraishite kinsmen in this battle.
+However, Dhiraar decided to spare Umar life as he said he did not want to kill a fellow Quraishite kinsman in this battle.

 Dhirrar became Muslim on the day of the conquest of Mecca.

 Dhiraar fought in the Ridda wars when the Caliphate under Abu Bakr was hit by rebellions across Arab, where Dhiraar participated in the Battle of Yamama under Khalid ibn al-Walid.

 During Khalid ibn al-Walid's campaign in the Muslim conquest of Iraq, he formed Ummal, a military unit that acted as his deputy personnel to govern, watch, and collect Kharaj and Jizya in the occupied areas, or as raiding parties in uncaptured cities or settlements.
 At one time, Khalid appointed Dhiraar ibn al-Azwar, Al-Qa'qa' ibn Amr al-Tamimi, Dhiraar ibn al-Khattab, al-Muthanna ibn Haritha, Dhiraar ibn Muqrin, and Busr ibn Abi Ruhm as Ummal raiding force to raid Sib, a district located near the city of Qasr ibn Hubayrah and north of Hillah.
 These raiding detachment forces made repeated, casual raids until it was subdued.

 Later, during Muslim conquest of the Levant, Dhiraar fought in the Battle of Yarmouk under Abu Ubayda ibn al-Jarrah.